Las Cruces Research Station and Wilson Botanical Garden

 - Las Cruces Research station manages Las Alturas, a satellite research station, located ~25 km away, abutting La Amistad International Biosphere Reserve at 1,500 m above sea level.

 Las Cruces is located in the southern Pacific highlands near the town of San Vito, close to the border with Panama (8° 47′ 7” N, 82° 57′ 32” W).
 The Station is 287 km southeast of San José, the capital of Costa Rica, and 10 km from the Panamanian border by road.
-The trip by car from San Jose takes approximately 5 hours.
+The trip by car from San Jose takes approximately five hours.
 From San José, follow the Pan-American Highway (Route #2) south to San Isidro (also known as Pérez Zeledón).
 Continue on to Buenos Aires.
-A further 25 km south, look for a small intersection called Paso Real at kilometer marker 221.
-Here, take a sharp left, and cross a bridge over the Térraba river; San Vito is 46 km after the bridge.
-In front of San Vito’s central park, take the fork in the road towards the town of Agua Buena and continue on for 6 km to Las Cruces.
+Further 25 km south, look for a small intersection called Paso Real at kilometer marker 221.
+Here, take a sharp left and cross a bridge over the Térraba river; San Vito is 46 km after the bridge.
+In San Vito, go right at the road towards the town of Agua Buena and continue on for 6 km to Las Cruces.

 Additional activities: Natural History Walk, Birding Walk, Wilson Botanical Garden Walk, Picnic, View from the Observation Tower